Frunez/CV/CV.md

 - Analytical

 If there's anything I've learnt at University, it's not to go head on into over-ambitious projects and work on too many things at once.
-Breaking things down into steps was the way that I managed to create my final major project in graphic design and all my projects at Makers Academy.
+Breaking things down into steps was the way that I managed to create my final major project in Graphic design, as well as my various projects at Makers Academy.

 - Team player

-Through-out the Makers Academy course I was working in pairs or in teams every day so communication and coordination was of utmost importance.
+Throughout the Makers Academy course I worked in pairs or as a team every day.
+For me, communication and coordination was of the utmost importance.

 - Multi-lingual

-Finished last 3 years of school in French, did an intensive summer course in Spanish and have family and friends in Italy.
+I finished the last 3 years of school in French, completed an intensive summer course in Spanish and have family and friends in Italy whom I interact with regularly.

 - Troubleshooting and attention to detail

 I have a good eye for spotting typos, or fragile code.
-My team mate from my last project still owes me a drink for fixing his delete method and several other minor code breaking issues.
+For example, I helped my teammate from our last project fix his delete method and several other minor code breaking issues.

 - Problem solving

-Besides coding I've always been the one for fixing thing, fixed a radiator, fixed the flush, fixed a shower head, fixed a laptop, list goes on.
+I've always had a knack for fixing things including radiators, a toilet flush, shower head and even my own laptop.
+This passion for problem solving led me to coding, where I love to reconstruct my own code and help others adjust theirs.

 - Creative

-As a kid I built all kinds of Lego structures, made roman armour out of cardboard and played loads of construction video games which is what pushed me into the direction of graphic design.
-My major creative streak isn't artistically focused but more functionality focused, I love visualizing new, creative implementations to my creations.
-A clear and relevant example would be [this diagram](https://drive.google.com/file/d/0B8j1h64XKkhAdml1U0JsYWEzUE0/view?usp=sharing).
+As a child I built lego sculptures, crafted Roman armour out of cardboard and played some of the 90's most infamous video games, which eventually led me into the direction of graphic design.
+My creative streak isn't necessarily artistically focused, but is more driven towards functionality.
+I enjoy visualizing new and stimulating implementations to my creations.
+A key example of this would be [this diagram](https://drive.google.com/file/d/0B8j1h64XKkhAdml1U0JsYWEzUE0/view?usp=sharing).

 - Productive